-- Buses unload on the blacktop at 7:42 a.m. - Students being dropped off (other than buses) at 7:40 a.m. enter at the front door of the elementary school. - Morning latchkey is available from 6:40-7:40 as needed.
-Please utilize this free service to avoid the busy drop off line. - Breakfast is offered daily, free to all elementary students.
+- Buses unload on the blacktop at 7:42 a.m. - Students being dropped off (other than buses) at 7:40 a.m. enter at the front door of the elementary school. - Morning latchkey is available from 6:45-7:45 as needed.
+Please utilize this free service to avoid the busy drop off line.
+If students are dropped off early they will be asked to go to latchkey so they are safely supervised. - Breakfast is offered daily, free to all elementary students.
 This will take place in the classrooms between 7:45-8:05. - To sign in or out, we ask families to use the main entry door at the front of the elementary building.
 There is a buzzer system.
 All other doors are locked. - Please avoid picking your child up prior to 2:50 if at all possible.
 We realize emergencies occur but please try to schedule appointments outside of school hours.
-If you must change plans at the end of the day please call prior to noon. - After school latchkey is available from 3:00-6:00 p.m.
-Latchkey Registration Form follow teachers' directions and to obey all school rules.
-Disciplinary procedures are designed to ensure due process (a fair hearing) before a student is removed because of the student's behavior.
+If you must change plans at the end of the day please email your child's teacher prior to noon. - After school latchkey is available from 3:00-6:00 p.m.
+Latchkey Registration Form